pynki/agilefant-API/README.md

 `./run.sh /path/to/what/ever/script.conf`

+Since these scripts provide only function calls please provide a config file for your own scripts to call with the runsh wrapper script.

 # About

 Inclomplete agilefant (the opensource version!)
 API.
 Provides functions to create, delete and change products, projects, iterations, stories and tasks.
 Also provides a function to parse the agilefant structure into a JSON object to perform searches etc. on.
 A function to iterate over all the objects is provided too.